CiscoDevNet/terraform-provider-intersight/website/docs/r/bulk_mo_merger.html.markdown

 The "Sources" array should contain the list of source MO instances as MoRef objects.
 The "Targets" array should contain the list of target MO instances as MoRef objects.
 The "TargetConfig" property is applicable only for a merge operation.
 If a configuration action needs to be applied on all target MOs, it can be specified using this property.
+Currently this API is used to synchronize template update to all its derived instances for the Server Profile Templates, vNIC Templates and vHBA Templates.
 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
 * `ancestors`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `async_result`:(HashMap) -(ReadOnly) A reference to a bulkResult resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.